bemurphy/haiku_name/README.md

 ## Usage

-HaikuName is not configuration and has 1 simple method, `.generate`
+HaikuName is not configurable and has 1 method, `.generate`:

 ```ruby
 HaikuName.generate # => 'delicate-dust-2a74'